dimdimsss/CareLog-/README.md

+CareLog Program!

-I don't really know what to put here yet but we need it
+(I don't really know what else to put here yet but we need it)